Choosing foods eating meals: sustaining independence and quality of life in old age

 I am one of the founding members, member of the Board of Directors (2001-2006) and was secretary (2004-2006) of the International Society of Behavioral Nutrition and Physical Activity.
 The society was set up to combine interests in diet and physical activity; and to stimulate, promote and advocate innovative research and policy in the area.
 The society now plays an important role in fostering excellence in research in this field through its annual meetings and journal called the International Journal of Behavioral Nutrition and Physical Activity.

-SARA ARBER was appointed Professor of Sociology in 1994 and has been Co-Director of the Centre for Research on Ageing and Gender (CRAG) since 2001.
+SARA ARBER was appointed Professor of Sociology in 1994 and has been Co-Director of the Centre for Research on Ageing and Generations (CRAG) (formerly know as the Centre for Research on Ageing and Gender) since 2001.
 She was Head of the School of Human Sciences (2001-2004) and Head of the Sociology Department (1996-2002).
 She joined the Sociology Department in 1974, following postgraduate work at the Population Studies Center, University of Michigan.
 Sara has remained at Surrey throughout her career apart from spending a year on study leave (1979-80) in India and Australia, and as a Visiting Research Fellow at the Australian National University (January to March 2005).
 Sara became Emeritus Professor of Sociology in September 2017.

 Sara was President of the British Sociological Association (1999-2001) and President of the International Sociological Association Research Committee on Sociology of Aging (RC11) (2006-2010).
 She was elected as an Academician of the Social Sciences in 2000, a Fellow of the British Academy in 2008 and a Fellow of the Royal Society of Arts in 2012.
 Sara received the British Sociological Association (BSA) Distinguished Service to British Sociology Award in 2017.
 This annual BSA award is made 'to an outstanding individual who has made an exceptional contribution to the discipline by leading an extraordinary life as a sociologist'.
 Sara received the BSG (British Society of Gerontology) Outstanding Achievement Award 2011 for her contribution to the field of ageing and was awarded the status of Fellow of the Gerontological Society of America (GSA) in 2012.
 She has been actively involved with ESRC, including as a member of their Grants Assessment Panel.
 Sara's internationally regarded research has spanned inequalities in health, ageing and gender, and latterly she has pioneered the Sociology of Sleep.
 Sara was a member of the 2014 REF (Research Excellence Framework) Panel for Sociology.